HRM-020: Probationary Period for University Staff Employees

 - Changing employee performance expectations when major changes to an employee’s job occur.

-- Ensuring compliance with all federal and state law and University policies.
+- Facilitating compliance with all federal and state law and University policies.

 - Providing employee and supervisory training on the performance management process.